IBM/z_ansible_collections_doc/source/faqs/faqs.rst

 Where can I open issues and track them?
 ----------------------------------------------
-You can track open issues and raise new issues for bugs, feature issues or comments in our `contributing topic`_.
+You can track open issues and raise new issues for bugs, feature issues, or comments in our `contributing topic`_.

 .. _contributing topic: